 These job numbers have now declined with the cessation of peat extraction at this bog.
 It is anticipated that the proposed scheme (PCAS) will provide some employment for a team of workers at this site for a period of time (> 1 year).

-Figure 3.1 Location of Derrycashel in context to other Bord na Móna bogs, designated natural heritage and European sites and surrounding area
+Figure 3.1 Location of Derrycashel in context to designated natural heritage and European sites and surrounding area.

 3.2 Geology and Peat Depths

 3.2.1 Sub-soil geology